-10.2 Senior/Subordinated Intercreditor Agreement
+9.2 Senior/Subordinated Intercreditor Agreement

-To establish the relative rights of certain of their creditors under our existing financing arrangements, CEVA and the other obligors under the First Lien Notes, the 9.0% First Lien Notes, the Senior Secured Notes, the 1.5 Lien Notes, the PIK Notes, the Senior Unsecured Notes and certain other notes no longer outstanding (collectively, the "Senior Notes") and the Senior Secured Facilities (together with any future obligors under indebtedness that is subject to the terms of the Senior/Subordinated Intercreditor Agreement, the "Obligors") entered into or otherwise acceded to the Senior/Subordinated

-Intercreditor Agreement with the creditors of the Senior Secured Facilities, the creditors under certain hedging agreements, the trustees and the collateral agents for the Senior Notes and Credit Suisse, as intercreditor agent thereunder.
-For purposes of the Senior/Subordinated Intercreditor Agreement, the creditors of each tranche of debt vote together and an agent for that tranche of debt (an "Agent") may act on the instructions of a percentage of creditors of that tranche of debt designated in the relevant finance document.
+To establish the relative rights of certain of their creditors under our existing financing arrangements, CEVA and the other obligors under the First Lien Notes, the Senior Secured Notes, the 1.5 Lien Notes, the PIK Notes, the Senior Unsecured Notes and certain other notes no longer outstanding (collectively, the "Senior Notes") and the Senior Secured Facilities (together with any future obligors under indebtedness that is subject to the terms of the Senior/Subordinated Intercreditor Agreement, the "Obligors") entered into or otherwise acceded to the Senior/Subordinated Intercreditor Agreement with the creditors of the Senior Secured Facilities, the creditors under certain hedging agreements, the trustees and the collateral agents for the Senior Notes and Credit Suisse, as intercreditor agent thereunder.
+For purposes of the Senior/Subordinated Intercreditor Agreement, the creditors of that tranche of debt designated in the relevant finance document.
 Where there is more than one tranche of Unsecured Senior Debt or Subordinated Debt referred to below, Credit Suisse, as security agent (the "Security Agent"), will act in accordance with the instructions of the creditors within such class holding a majority of the aggregate principal amount of indebtedness in respect of such class.
 The Senior/Subordinated Intercreditor Agreement provides for the accession to the agreement of any additional guarantors, as obligors, and any creditors of future permitted indebtedness.
-Holders of the First Lien Notes, the 9.0% First Lien Notes and the 1.5 Lien Notes will vote as a single class with the lenders under the Senior Secured Facilities, the holders of the Second Lien PIK Notes and other senior secured indebtedness permitted to be incurred pursuant to the terms of the Senior Secured Facilities, and the indentures governing the Senior Secured Notes.
+Holders of the First Lien Notes and the 1.5 Lien Notes will vote as a single class with the lenders under the Senior Secured Facilities, the holders of the Second Lien PIK Notes and other senior secured indebtedness permitted to be incurred pursuant to the terms of the Senior Secured Facilities, and the indentures governing the Senior Secured Notes.
 Except as discussed below, the Senior/Subordinated Intercreditor Agreement does not restrict our ability to make payments on the notes.